Spieglein, spieglein an der wand… wer ist die Schönste im ganzen Land?

 * I crack myself up – I almost wrote Gollum instead of column.

-8 thoughts on “Spieglein, spieglein an der wand… wer ist die Schönste im ganzen Land?”
+8 responses to “Spieglein, spieglein an der wand… wer ist die Schönste im ganzen Land?”

 One must remember to not be so in love with the answer that they forget to address the question.